-The margin area extends the border area with an empty area used to separate the element from its neighbors.
-It is the area inside the margin edge, and its dimensions are the margin-box width and the margin-box height.
+The margin area, bounded by the margin edge, extends the border area to include an empty area used to separate the element from its neighbors.
+Its dimensions are the margin-box width and the margin-box height.

 When margin collapsing happens, the margin area is not clearly defined since margins are shared between boxes.

 Finally, note that for non-replaced inline elements, the amount of space taken up (the contribution to the height of the line) is determined by the